SamhammerAG/vue-codestyle/README.md

 -   enable editor.formatOnSave -> we always want formatted code
 -   enable editor.formatOnPaste -> we always want formatted code
--   set defaultFormatter to esbenp.prettier-vscode for all languages used in project (vue, typescript, scss, json ...)
+-   set defaultFormatter to esbenp.prettier-vscode for all languages used in project (vue, typescript, scss, json ...) -> required when multiple formatters are installed

 Sample for language "vue"